-It’s 2015.
-Just about everybody knows the importance of recycling items from plastics, paper, glass and metals, to junk cars, jewelry, tires and other items.
+It's 2015.
+Everyone knows the importance of recycling items from plastics, paper, glass, and metals, to junk cars, jewelry, tires, and other items.

 Sadly, according to a recent survey by the American Chemistry Council, only half of Americans recycle 75% of their recyclables.

-However, there ARE people that do recycle.
+However, some people do recycle.
 And Junk Car Medics decided to reach out to 25 of them and ask them one question:

 What is your top recycling tip for 2015?

 Let me tell you, the answers received from these 25 expert recyclers were nothing short of awesome!
 They are all listed below.